Making a Will for LGBT Individuals Has Legal Complexities

 In fact, it is immaterial even if the LGBT couple wanted to be co-parents.
 According to the law, the biological family of the biological mother will get custody of that kid.
 So, the biological mother should mention in her Will who the legal guardians of her child would be.
 In case the kid is below 21-year-old, it would be different.
 The executor can appoint two guardians when a portion of her estate needs to be passed to the kid, While the kid can have one guardian, there should be two trustees to hold that estate in a trust until the child becomes 21-year-old.

 In other words, it is not right to think that just because a person is young, they can postpone the making of a Will until they are 50-year-old.
-After all, an accident can occur at any time, so you should be always ready.
+After all, an accident can occur at any time, so you should always be ready.
 It is recommended to write a Will when a woman becomes pregnant.
 So, even if anything happens in a hospital’s labor room, she is prepared.
 As a Will does not constitute of CPF, a CPF nomination is also needed.

 Importance of Couples Making a Will for LGBT Separately